How to Stay in Thailand Long-Term

 The only big problem with this visa apart from it’s cost is that you still have to report to the local immigration office every 90 days.
 The law is the law and there are no exceptions, every foreigner has to fill a report with his current residence address every 90 days.
 The Thailand Elite team tried to make this experience as pleasant as possible so they opened a concierge service in Bangkok, Phuket and Chiang Mai and they can go to the immigration office and stand in a queue for you but you have to visit them to drop your passport and to take it back a few days later.

 - 24 free transfers from the airport

 I think that Thailand Elite is the best option for staying in Thailand long term.
 The price is high but let’s see the monthly cost:

-$15 000 / 60 months = 250 dollars per month
+$15,000 / 60 months = 250 dollars per month

 Still about twice more expensive than the other options but there are no other options with that amount of comfort and there are no hidden costs.
-For instance, each border run will cost you 1 day of your time and it’s not a pleasant experience.
-What’s the price of 1 day of your life?
+For instance, each border run will cost you one day of your time and it’s not a pleasant experience.
+What’s the price of one day of your life?
 If it’s more than $100 then Thailand Elite will be a better option for you.

 I use Thailand Elite and I think that it’s worth it.
 Is protects me from all the bureaucracy and corruption and allows me to spend more time on things that I actually like.
 The visa overhead is easily compensated by the lower cost of living compared with EU or USA.
-You can rent a good house here for $500, why don’t you pay $250 more to forget about all the formalities with your long term stay in the kingdom?
+You can rent a good house here for $500, why don’t you pay $250 more to forget about all the formalities with your long-term stay in the kingdom?

 I think that staying in Thailand is complicated but it’s still one of the best and cheapest places to live if you’re location independent.
 The best available option for a long-term stay is a Thailand Elite visa and if you are looking for cheaper options I would suggest you go for a student visa which will save you a lot of time and efforts compared to border/visa runs.